 Building Reuse includes a compelling range of case studies—from a private home to an eighteen-story office building—all located in the Pacific Northwest, a region with a long history of sustainable design and urban growth policies that have made reuse projects feasible.
 Reusing existing buildings can be challenging to accomplish, but changing the way we think about environmentally conscious architecture has the potential to significantly reduce energy consumption, carbon emissions, and waste.

 Authors & Contributors

-Kathryn Rogers Merlino is associate professor of architecture at the University of Washington.
+Kathryn Rogers Merlino is associate professor of architecture and director of the Center for Preservation and Adaptive Reuse in the College of Built Environments at the University of Washington.

-This is a welcome addition to the growing dialog on stewardship of the built environment.
+A welcome addition to the growing dialogue on stewardship of the built environment.
 The detailed case studies provide meaningful insights to an underappreciated and often overlooked sustainability strategy.- Robert Young, author of Stewardship of the Built Environment: Sustainability, Preservation, and Reuse